browsermt/students/train-student/README.md

 validation set.
 It is recommended to use a larger validation set, e.g. concatenate a few newsdev sets.

-### 5. Optional 8bit quantization.
+### 5. 8-bit quantization

 In order to deliver fast performance on user hardware, we need to quantize our models to 8bit.
 For more information check  https://www.aclweb.org/anthology/2020.ngt-1.26/

-1. Train your desired student model

-2. Optional, but desireable.
-Finetune by emulating 8bit GEMM during training.
+Optional, but desireable: finetune by emulating 8bit GEMM during training.
 Student models are more difficult to quantize, so you should [finetune](https://github.com/browsermt/students/tree/master/train-student/finetune) them to reduce the BLEU hit.

 You have two choices for intgemm implementation.
-You can use the [Bergamot branch](https://github.com/browsermt/marian-dev/) of marian, which provides faster decoding, as described in 3.A, or the [marian-dev master](https://github.com/marian-nmt/marian-dev) version of intgemm, which slower and described in 3.B.
+You can use the [Bergamot branch](https://github.com/browsermt/marian-dev/) of marian, which provides faster decoding or the [marian-dev master](https://github.com/marian-nmt/marian-dev) version of intgemm, which slower and described later.

+#### Bergamot quantization

-3.A.1 Decode a sample test set in order to get typical quantization values.
-The relevant switch here is `--dump-quantmult`.
+1. Decode a sample test set in order to get typical quantization values.
+The relevant switch here is `--dump-quantmult`. **IMPORTANT** CPU threads must be set to 1 for this step.
 A typical marian command would look like this:
 ```bash
 $MARIAN/marian-decoder \
             --relative-paths -m model-finetune.npz.best-bleu-detok.npz -v vocab.spm vocab.spm --dump-quantmult \